Prince7195/rxjs-learning/README.md

   => zip - combines multiple observable and createa an observable that collets all values emitted by inner observables and emits in a array.
   Ex: ./zip/app.js

+ 2) Conditional Operators:
+  -> For use-cases that depend on a specific condition to be met, these operators do the trick.

+  Operators Types:

+  => defaultIfEmpty - if an observable emits without any next value, this operator will emits a default value.
+  Ex: ./defaultIfEmpty/app.js

+  => every - returns an Observable that emits whether or not every item of the source satisfies the condition specified.
+  Ex: ./every/app.js